chrissoria/llm-web-research/README.md

 ## Philosophy

+This package is designed for **building datasets at scale**, not one-off queries.
+While you can use it for individual searches, its primary purpose is batch processing lists of entities to create structured research datasets.

 Unlike traditional web scraping or search tools that aim to return as much information as possible, `llm-web-research` is designed with a different goal: **reducing false positives**.

 This tool is built for use cases where:
+- **Batch dataset creation** - Process hundreds or thousands of entities into a clean DataFrame
 - **Accuracy matters more than completeness** - You'd rather get fewer results that are correct than many results with errors
 - **Confidence thresholds are important** - The tool will return a non-answer rather than provide uncertain information
 - **Verification is built-in** - Results are cross-checked and validated before being returned